hmc-cs159-spring2015/site/project1.md

 Getting Started
 ---------------
 One team will work on each of the five extension choices listed under "Options."
-Sign up for the team you want to work on by adding a comment to the appropriate thread on Piazza.
-No more than 4 people can work on any team, so if 4 people have already added their names to a team, you'll need to pick a different one.
+We'll sign up for these groups in class, and the group members will be added to this page.

-You must have git and python (3.4) on your system to run the assignments.
+You must have git and python 3 on your system to run the assignment.
 Once you've confirmed this, go to your fork's GitHub page, copy the clone URL on the right-hand side of the screen (we'll call this <fork-url>). run this command:

     git clone https://github.com/hmc-cs159-spring2015/aligner-<option>.git

 where "<option>" is the name of the option team that you want to join.
+(This page will be updated when the group code forks are available).

-In the `aligner` directory you will find a python program called `align`, which contains a complete but very simple alignment algorithm.
+In your code directory you will find a python program called `align`, which contains a complete but very simple alignment algorithm.
 For every word, it computes the set of sentences that the word appears in.
 Intuititvely, word pairs that appear in similar sets of sentences are likely